Karin E. de Visser

 Karina Elizabeth de Visser (Karin de Visser, 1975), also named "Karin E. de Visser", is a researcher at the Netherlands Cancer Institute.
 Her research considers metastatic formation and how the immune system influences how people respond to cancer treatment.

 Early life and education

-In 1998 De Visser obtained her masters degree in Biomedical Science at Leiden University (cum laude).
+In 1998 De Visser obtained her master's degree in Biomedical Science at Leiden University (cum laude).

 De Visser was a postgraduate student at the Netherlands Cancer Institute, supervised by prof. dr. Ada Kruisbeek.
 In 2002 she got her PhD degree at the Vrije Universiteit Amsterdam with her thesis The impact of self-antigen expression on the CD8+ T cell repertoire: Implications for anti-tumor immunity.

 In 2003 she was appointed a postdoctoral fellow with Lisa Coussens at the University of California, San Francisco.
 Here she started working on the interaction between the adaptive and innate immune system.
 She spent two years in California, before returning to the Netherlands Cancer Institute where she started working on inflammation and carcinogenesis.